Skip to content

 2. Rollback script executes:

-6. Discord notification sent with rollback status
+6. Discord notification sent with deployment failure status

 7. Workflow fails to signal deployment failure